Skip to content

 “That person left a big tip; they are so kind!”

 Sound familiar?
-We are all liable to jump to conclusions about the motives of other people’s actions.
-Truth is, we never really know what motivates people to do the things they do.
-Perhaps the big tipper simply made a mistake and didn’t realize they had over tipped.
+We’re all liable to jump to conclusions about the motives of other people’s actions.
+The truth is, we never really know what motivates people to do the things they do.
+Perhaps the big tipper simply made a mistake and didn’t realize they had overtipped.
 Maybe your manager wants workers back in the office because their boss is demanding it.

 What is a Cognitive Bias?

-Attribution error often comes into play during criminal justice proceedings.
-It also often occur in investigations as authorities try to determine people’s motivations behind illegal actions.
-Recently, a police department in Florida posted a video on social media of a father with two young children leaving a Walmart with a box of diapers that he did not pay for.
+They often come into play during criminal justice proceedings.
+It also often occurs in investigations as authorities try to determine people’s motivations behind illegal actions.
+A police department in Florida posted a video on social media of a father with two young children leaving a Walmart with a box of diapers he did not pay for.

 The police asked for the public’s help in identifying the man, saying in the post: “So when your card is declined and you try another one with the same result, that is NOT license to just walk out with the items anyway.
 Poor little kids had no idea.”

-Attribution bias can often lead to faulty decision making because it fundamentally mis-categorizes the cause of an action, which then leads us to make decisions based on that incorrect assumption.
+Attribution bias can often lead to faulty decision-making because it fundamentally mis-categorizes an action’s cause, leading us to make decisions based on that incorrect assumption.

 The condescending tone of the post irked thousands of people who saw it, calling the police “cold and heartless.”
 Many viewers saw something in the video that the police did not: A struggling parent who made a poor choice.